 INTENT:

-It is the intent and the purpose of this agreement to set forth the total and complete understanding between the City of Glendora Police Department (GPD) and the Citrus Community College District Department of Campus Safety (CS) regarding crime reporting and criminal investigation responsibilities for incidents that occur on the college district property.
-It is, likewise, the intent for both parties to work together to enhance the safety and security of persons on and around the campus.
+This Memorandum of Understanding ("MOU") is by and between the City of Glendora, a general law city and municipal corporation ("City"), acting by and through its Glendora Police Department ("GPD") and the Citrus Community College District ("District"), acting by and through its Department of Campus Safety ("CS").
+It is the intent of this MOU to set forth the understanding of GPD and CS regarding crime reporting and criminal investigation responsibilities for incidents that occur on District property.
+It is, likewise, the intent of both City and District to work together to enhance the safety and security of persons on and around District's campus.

 TERM: